mopidy/mopidy-spotify/README.rst

 - Fix handling of empty search queries.
 This was still using the removed ``playlists.playlists`` to fetch all your tracks.

+- Update the ``SpotifyTrack`` proxy model to work with Mopidy 1.1 model changes.

 v1.3.0 (2015-03-25)
 -------------------